 The “Cadillac” Redesign: A Role for Clinical Nuance & V-BID

 To respond to these inefficiencies, the “Cadillac tax” on high-cost health plans was intended as an attempt to hold payers more accountable for the benefits provided, lessen the tax-free inducement for employers to offer increasingly generous plans, and diminish the resulting incentive for enrollees to use health care services with practically no restrictions.
 An additional impetus for the tax was to raise revenue to finance PPACA’s expansion of insurance coverage.
-The Congressional Budget Office (CBO) originally estimated that the excise tax would raise 12 billion dollars in its first year of implementation.1 However, due to the recent slowdown in the growth of health costs and responses from plan sponsors, CBO revised its projection to 5 billion dollars in year one.2
+The Congressional Budget Office (CBO) estimates that the excise tax will raise $3 billion dollars during its first year and increase to $20 billion dollars after six years.4

-Despite the downward revision in the estimated number of plans affected by the tax, employers and plan sponsors are justifiably concerned.
-In 2021, the Internal Revenue Service (IRS) will update the threshold cap by the consumer price index (CPI) plus one percent, and in each successive year by the CPI.
-Since the update to the threshold cap grows more slowly than health insurance premiums, the Cadillac tax will affect an increasing number of plans as years pass.
-As a result, some estimates suggest that up to 75 percent of plans may be subject to the tax a decade after its implementation.3 Thus, plan sponsors are already responding to the potential future tax by altering plan options.
-In one survey of single-employer plans, 17 percent of employers said they had already taken action to avoid the excise tax, and another 54 percent said they were considering or planning means to avoid the tax.4 In all likelihood, efforts to revise plan offerings to avoid the penalty will increase as the implementation of the Cadillac tax draws near.
+Due to these cost estimates, employers and plan sponsors are justifiably concerned.
+In the years following the tax, the Internal Revenue Service (IRS) will update the threshold cap by the consumer price index (CPI) plus one percent, and in each successive year by the CPI.
+Most recent analyses in 2018 indicate that 1 out of 5 employers will be affected by the Cadillac tax.2 Since the update to the threshold cap grows more slowly than health insurance premiums, the Cadillac tax will affect an increasing number of plans as years pass.
+As a result, some estimates suggest that employers with plans reaching the threshold will reach 28% in 2025 and 37% in 2030 (excluding FSA contributions), and 38% in 2025 and 46% in 2030 when FSA contributions are taken into account.2 While it is unsure whether the tax will be implemented in 2022 or be further delayed, plan sponsors are already responding to the potential future tax by altering their health benefits.
+In fact, 7 percent of small firms and 26 percent of large firms said they had altered their benefit designs for 2018 to mitigate the potential impact of the Cadillac Tax.
+In all likelihood, efforts to revise plan offerings to avoid the penalty will increase as the implementation of the Cadillac tax draws near.

 Clinical Nuance and V-BID: Redefining “Luxury”